jcvignoli/lumiere-movies/README.md

 **Tags:** cinema, film, imdb, movie, actor \
 **Requires at least:** 4.0 \
 **Tested up to:** 5.8 \
-**Stable tag:** 3.4.6 \
+**Stable tag:** 3.5 \
 **Requires PHP:** 7.2 \
 **License:** GPLv3 \
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.en.html

 Lumière!
 Movies retrieves information from www.imdb.com to include it in your blog.
-This is the most versatile and comprehensive plugin for blogs dedicated to movies.
+This is the most versatile and comprehensive plugin for blogs dedicated to movie reviews.

 ## Description